Main content

 • Glen Gollrad, Northeast Trailworks

 The who, what, where, when, why, and how a trail goes from idea to reality.
 Following the winding path to creating an additional trail in a local system, and how this can apply to you.
-The presenters will share regional examples of creating sustainable, multi-use trails, covering project progression from early concept visioning through design, permitting, construction, and long term maintenance planning.
+The presenters shared regional examples of creating sustainable, multi-use trails, covering project progression from early concept visioning through design, permitting, construction, and long term maintenance planning.

 Chris LaPointe